-Note: Use of the HME will cause a slight increase in the inspiratory and expiratory resistance.
+there is any sign of physical degradation or if the ventilator has patient circuit alarm ote: Use of the HME will cause a slight increase in the inspiratory and expiratory resistance.
 Always monitor the patient and adjust the ventilator as needed.